-The Field Theatre Group are celebrating an award of £49,400 from the Heritage Lottery Fund to finance their major new project entitled The Horseman's Word.
-This will explore the social history and folk practices of the legendary 'horse whisperers' of East Anglia.
-The grant will enable The Field to work in partnership with museums across Fenland bringing together a highly professional and experienced team.
-Launch on Saturday 1 June - 2-5pm
+The Field Theatre Group are continuing their major project entitled The Horseman's Word.
+The project explores the social history and folk practices of the legendary 'horse whisperers' of East Anglia.
+The group are working in partnership with museums across Fenland bringing together a highly professional and experienced team.

 The Arts Award is a national qualification which supports young people in their development as artists and arts leaders.
 Doing an Arts Award will help young people to develop their creative skills and ability to communicate well and lead projects.
 The Arts Award is useful for getting further education opportunities in the arts and in other fields.

 You can achieve the Arts Award if you are aged 11-25 and take part in the arts at your school or youth project, or with an arts organisation or youth arts scheme.
 If you are a young person you can take the Arts Award by getting involved with ADeC youth projects. www.artsaward.org.uk

 Find out more...